 Founder and Managing Director

-Tracey Tucker has worked in the mental health field for nearly 20 years.
+Tracey Tucker has worked in the mental health field for over 20 years.
 Aside from her extensive educational background, which includes an MA in Counseling Psychology and experience in the fields of adolescent development, attachment theory and resiliency, Tracey is certified as a Licensed Community Mental Health Counselor (LCMHC) in New Hampshire and has worked as a child and family mental health therapist in both community mental health and private practice settings.